-All parents will shortly be receiving a copy of the Autumn Digital Parenting edition.
+All parents will shortly be receiving a copy of the latest Digital Parenting edition.
 There will be spare copies in the foyer leaflet rack and in the NEST Building.

 The internet offers many learning opportunities but also entails an element of risk.

 This should not be a source of anxiety if, as parents, teachers and carers, we take some precautions and offer the same care and monitoring that we offer with other aspects of our children’s safety.
 A great way to start is to regularly talk to our children about being safe and looking at what they are looking at online, as we would with what they watch on TV, computer games, videos/ DVDs and any other potential hazards in their daily lives.

 #DITTO Online safety magazine from the e-safety advisor Alan Mackenzie is now available from his website.
 Includes info on:

 cyberbullying, live Streaming, sanctions and rewards and the Yubo app.

 In #DITTO JUNIOR there are articles from children and young people.